openconnectivity/IOTivity-setup/Readme.md

 	- can be done when no code has been changed yet.

-Running this script generates the device_output folder AND copies the result to the correct executable folder in the iotivity tree structure.
+Running this script generates the device_output folder AND copies the result to the correct executable folder in the IoTivity classic tree structure.

 copied to the executable folder from the device:
 - server.cpp to simpleserver.cpp in the examples/OCFDeviceBuilder folder